vrnithinkumar/exypnos/README.md

     - Age of the person
     - Number of cigarettes consumed per day

-The training set of data is from Gaussian distribution.
+The training set is assumed to be in a gaussian distribution by the classifier.

 Author: Nachi Vpn &  S. Selshyam